By Mark Anderson

 Paul also got front-page coverage in a noted military newspaper, The Ranger, showing a large picture of him.
 The enclosed news was headlined “You Want Him,” reflecting the response of soldiers to Paul’s beliefs.
 The publication, which is celebrating its 60th anniversary, is based in Washington State at Fort Lewis.

 This writer followed the Paul campaign closely starting in 2007, covering a CNN debate in New Hampshire and several other stops along the way, including directly watching the vote-count in the tabulation room in Victoria, Texas, when it appeared a congressional challenger might unseat Paul from his 14th district House seat while Paul was distracted by his presidential run.

-Currently, Paul placed second in the Iowa Straw Poll just behind Rep. Bachmann, won the California Straw Poll and had respectable showings in the Sept.
-7 California candidate debate and subsequent Florida debates in Tampa and Orlando.
-He won the MSNBC internet poll just after the California debate by a large margin.
+Currently, Paul placed second in the Iowa Straw Poll just behind Representative Bachmann, won the California Straw Poll and had respectable showings in the September 7 California candidate debate and subsequent Florida debates in Tampa and Orlando.
+He won the MSNBC Internet poll just after the California debate by a large margin.
 But the media clearly want a safe and pliable GOP nominee who won’t monkey-wrench the big business-big government machine that calls the shots, so it will indeed be interesting to see how the media treat Paul if his candidacy survives longer than it did in 2008.

 Let’s hope that our soldiers stand at the front of the line in such an important endeavor.
 If Paul succeeds in rallying enough troops against endless imperial wars, he will have already done more good than any typical establishment wind-up toy could do serving in the Oval Office itself.